microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - **/randomeuropeancountry**:

-Make an array of european countries and its iso codes
+Make an array of European countries and their ISO codes

 Return a random country from the array